 While Cove requires insurance to access a few of its treatments, uninsured patients will notice dramatic savings on other medications, which often cost less than typical copays.
 This can really help migraine sufferers who struggle to hold down jobs needed to secure health insurance.
 Insured patients may also see savings compared to their current plans, but it’s important to compare, especially as certain medications offer savings cards and coupons outside the Cove system.

-For $4/month, Cove provides your initial consultation with a certified specialist, as well as unlimited messaging access to your doctor for any questions or concerns that might arise.
-After that, the only costs incurred are the prices of your treatments, most of which cost anywhere between $6 and $35/month, with the ability for outside insurance to intervene where certain prescription medications would otherwise be prohibitively expensive.
+Your first month of Cove, which includes consultation with a specialized medical professional, will cost between $30-$50.
+After that, it’s only $10/month for ongoing unlimited messaging access to your doctor for any questions or concerns that might arise.
+Aside from this, the only costs incurred are the prices of your treatments, most of which cost $12/month, with the ability for outside insurance to intervene where certain prescription medications would otherwise be prohibitively expensive.
+Most Cove users pay around $20 per month whether their prescription is for acute or preventive treatment.

 One of the best things about Cove’s consultation experience is its speed, especially when compared to the long wait times to see a specialist in-office — if you can even find one near your home.
 And the actual consultation is thorough, noticeably a bit longer than many other online medical consultations for other disorders.
 Given the wide array of potential causes for and symptoms of migraine, this level of specificity helps ensure that you receive an initial treatment plan with the greatest odds of success.